tamir-dingjan/backmapping-pipeline/README.md

 - [License](#license)

 ## Intro
-`backmapping-pipeline` is an organized set of tools for generating all-atom parameters for lipid molecules to allow resolution transformation from a MARTINI coarse-grained simulation.
+`backmapping-pipeline` is an organized set of tools for generating all-atom parameters for lipid molecules to allow resolution transformation from a Martini coarse-grained simulation.

 ## Requirements
 * Python 3.11